tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * Congratulations, you've just built an `ERC721` compliant `non-fungible` token complete with on-chain custom attributes and several linked token `URI`s

-Discuss the following review questions with the class:
+Return to the slides and discuss the following review questions with the class:

 * Why is a struct a useful data structure?